DPDK/dpdk/doc/guides/rel_notes/known_issues.rst

 **Description**:
    When VT-d is enabled (``iommu=pt intel_iommu=on``), reading IOMMU attributes from /sys/devices/virtual/iommu/dmarXXX/intel-iommu/cap on Linux kernel 4.10.0 error.
-   This bug is fixed in `Linux commmit a7fdb6e648fb
+   This bug is fixed in `Linux commit a7fdb6e648fb
    <https://patchwork.kernel.org/patch/9595727/>`_,
-   This bug is introduced in `Linux commmit 39ab9555c241
+   This bug is introduced in `Linux commit 39ab9555c241
    <https://patchwork.kernel.org/patch/9554403/>`_,

 **Implication**: